 Sheryll Murray: What steps she is taking to upgrade Border Force boats.

 Sheryll Murray: In addition to the vital work of Border Force vessels, will my right hon.
 Friend congratulate the Royal Navy and other agencies on ensuring that the rules are enforced in our fishing waters?

-Sheryll Murray: What assessment he has made of the implications for Wales’s trading opportunities of the UK’s decision to leave the EU.
+Sheryll Murray: What assessment he has made of Wales’s trading opportunities since the UK’s decision to leave the EU.

 Sheryll Murray: In north Wales, like in South East Cornwall, there are amazing businesses that are the lifeblood of the local economy, from first-class tourist accommodation to delicious food and drink producers.
 Does my right hon.
 Friend agree that Brexit will provide additional trading opportunities for them and for companies across Wales?

 Sheryll Murray: We have heard 18 speeches by Back Benchers from all around the coast.
 I thank colleagues very much.
 I am sure that the Minister has got the message.
 I have one more for him: please do not sacrifice access to resources because you think you might get access to the market.
 Question put and agreed to.
 Resolved, That this House has considered the UK fishing industry.